-Transversus abdominis muscleTransversus abdominis is a broad paired muscular sheet found on the lateral sides of the abdominal wall.
-Along with external abdominal oblique and internal abdominal oblique, it comprises the lateral abdominal muscles.
-Combined with two anterior abdominal muscles (rectus abdominis and pyramidalis), these muscles make up the anterolateral abdominal wall.
+The transversus abdominis is a broad paired muscular sheet found on the lateral sides of the abdominal wall.
+Along with the external abdominal oblique and the internal abdominal oblique, it comprises the lateral abdominal muscles.
+Combined with the two anterior abdominal muscles (rectus abdominis and pyramidalis), these muscles make up the anterolateral abdominal wall.

 As its name suggests, the fibers of transversus abdominis are oriented transversely, perpendicular to the linea alba.
 Together with the other abdominal muscles, transversus abdominis is important for maintaining normal abdominal tension and increasing intra-abdominal pressure.